-Biographies of the Directors Whose Terms Expire at the 2018 Annual Meeting
+Biographies of the Directors Whose Terms Expire at the 2018 Annual Meeting and are Nominated for Election at the Annual Meeting

 Martha J. Demski.
-Ms. Demski, age 64, has served as one of our directors since 2005.
-Since August 2011, Ms. Demski has served as Senior Vice President and Chief Financial Officer of Ajinomoto Althea, Inc. (formerly Althea Technologies, Inc.), a fully-integrated contract development and manufacturing organization.
+Ms. Demski, age 65, has served as one of our directors since 2005 and has been appointed Chair of our Board of Directors effective as of the 2018 Annual Meeting.
+From August 2011 to May 2017, Ms. Demski served as Senior Vice President and Chief Financial Officer of Ajinomoto Althea, Inc. (formerly Althea Technologies, Inc.), a fully-integrated contract development and manufacturing organization.
 From July 2008 to December 2010, Ms. Demski served as the Interim Chief Operating Officer and Chief Financial Officer of the Sidney Kimmel Cancer Center (SKCC), a non-profit corporation that was engaged in biomedical research prior to voluntarily filing for Chapter 11 bankruptcy in 2009.
 Previously, Ms. Demski served as Vice President and Chief Financial Officer of Vical Incorporated, a biopharmaceutical company from December 1988 to June 2004.
-Ms. Demski currently serves on the board of directors and chairs the audit committee of Adamas Pharmaceuticals, Inc., a publicly traded biotech company.
-Ms. Demski also serves as a member of the board, chair of the audit committee and member of the compensation committee of Neothetics, Inc., a publicly traded biotech company.
-She is a National Association of Corporate Directors Board Governance Fellow.
+Ms. Demski currently serves on the board of directors and chairs the audit committee and is a member of the compensation and finance committees of Adamas Pharmaceuticals, Inc., a publicly traded biotech company.
+Prior to 2018, Ms. Demski was a member of the board, chair of the audit committee and member of the compensation committee, nominating and governance committee, and operating committee of Neothetics, Inc., a publicly traded biotech company.
+Ms. Demski is a National Association of Corporate Directors Board Governance Fellow.
+In 2017, she received the Director of the Year in Corporate Governance award by the Corporate Directors Forum.
 Additionally Ms. Demski has over 13 years of banking experience with Bank of America and U.S. Trust.
 Ms. Demski earned a B.A. from Michigan State University and M.B.A. from The University of Chicago Booth School of Business with concentrations in accounting and finance.
 Our Board of Directors believes that Ms. Demski's more than 30 years' experience in the fields of finance and biotechnology as well as her experience as a member of various boards of directors qualifies her to serve on our Board of Directors.